 If you’re using Stories as part of your Instagram marketing mix, you’ve probably wondered: Can I schedule Instagram Stories?

-Well, great news.
-With the new Instagram Story scheduler in Hootsuite, the answer is yes!
-You can now create, edit, and schedule your Stories in advance.
+Well, great news — the answer is yes!
+You can now create, edit, and schedule your Stories in advance using the Instagram Story scheduler in Hootsuite or Facebook Business Suite.

 In this post, we cover a ton of benefits to scheduling Instagram Stories rather than publishing them on the fly, like: